It is important for you to learn how to check for a blood clot in your leg.

 Prolonged Inactivity

-When a person stays in a seated position for a long time like during flight, car traveling or posting, circulation of blood in the legs becomes slow hence increasing the risk of formation of clot.ย
+When a person stays in a seated position for a long time like during flight, car traveling or posting, circulation of blood in the legs becomes slow hence increasing the risk of formation of clot.

-These are spots where knowing how to check for a blood clot in your leg is advisable;
+These are spots where knowing how to check for a blood clot in your leg is advisable; The health awareness tips that are necessary include: Learning how to check for a blood clot in your leg. it is also important to know the difference between Hematoma vs Blood Clot

 Injury to a Vein